wes-chen/build-a-website/lesson-01/README.md

 This will download the latest "snapshot" from that online repository and become a working directory for you.

-> View the status of your currrent working directory.
+> View the status of your current working directory.

 `git status`